Bernie Sanders Is The Wall Street Candidate, Senator Claims

 “The Clinton campaign received more campaign contributions from the securities and investment industry than any other candidate in either party during the primaries and general election—to the tune of $84.7 million.
 In fact, Wall Street megadonors were consistently among the top sources of cash for the Clinton campaign and pro-Clinton super PACs.”

-Added the Observer about the Whitehouse MSNBC appearance.
+Added the Observer about the Whitehouse MSNBC appearance,

 “To the contrary, Wall Street didn’t back Sanders.
 Clinton…depended on Super PAC money and Wall Street to keep up with Sanders’ grassroots fundraising…Clinton’s close relationship with Wall Street has been a constant throughout her political career.
 Clinton has received millions of dollars from paid speeches she gave to Goldman Sachs and other Wall street firms…Though most people are fully aware of the Clintons’ ties to Wall Street, Whitehouse attempts to treat Wall Street as a foe of the Democratic Party. “